Grid oscillation

-The grid oscillations are oscillations in an electric grid manifesting themselves in low-frequency (mostly below 1 Hz) periodic changes of the power flow.
-These oscillations are a natural effect of negative feedback used in the power system control algorithms.
-During the normal operation of the power grid, these oscillations, triggered by some change in the system, decay with time (are "damped" within few tens of seconds), and are mostly not noticeable.
-If the damping in the system is not sufficient, the amplitude of oscillations can grow eventually leading to a blackout.
+Grid oscillations are oscillations in an electrical grid manifesting themselves in low-frequency (mostly below 1 Hz) periodic changes of power flow.
+These oscillations are a natural effect of negative feedback in power system control algorithms.
+During normal operation of the power grid, these oscillations, triggered by some change in the system, decay with time (are "damped"), and are mostly not noticeable.
+If the damping in the system is not sufficient, the amplitude of oscillations can grow, leading to a blackout.

-For example, shortly before the 1996 Western North America blackouts the grid after each disturbance was oscillating with a frequency of 0.26 Hz for about 30 seconds.
-At some point a sequence of faults and operations of automatic protection relays caused loss of damping, eventually breaking the system into disconnected "islands" with many customers losing power.
-The other notable events involving oscillations were the Northeast blackout of 2003 and the 2009 subsynchronous oscillations in Texas.
+For example, shortly before the 1996 Western North America blackouts, the grid was oscillating with a frequency of 0.26 Hz for about 30 seconds after each disturbance.
+At some point a sequence of faults and opening of automatic protection relays caused loss of damping, eventually breaking the system into disconnected "islands" with many customers losing power.
+The other notable events involving oscillations were the Northeast blackout of 2003 and the 2009 sub-synchronous oscillations in Texas.

 While the theory and calculations tools for analyzing oscillations are available, pinpointing the source of instability in a real grid is frequently difficult as of the early 2020s.
 The oscillations are a normal occurrence, yet the difference in a flow as small as 10 MW is known to occasionally push the system from the stable mode with decaying oscillations into a situation where their amplitudes grow with time.
 The system operator frequently gets no warning that the grid is close to its damping limit.

 Underdamping

-The primary cause of the oscillations is damping that is too low.
+The primary cause of the oscillations is insufficient damping.
 The following conditions typically lead to weak damping: